 Whilst waiting for the tour, I wandered around the visitor centre which sold the bells, tiles and wind chimes made on site.
 Not really my kind of thing.
 I also perused some of the “notebooks” prepared by Saleri setting out his vision and philosophy for his arcology.
 I found them rather disturbing.
 The introductory pamphlet did not discuss architecture so much as wander into areas of religion, reproduction and “deviance”.
 Fortunately the tour started before I had the opportunity to peruse further.

 The tour commenced with a video which set out Saleri’s vision and the history of Arcosanti.
 We were then taken by a young woman into the main body of the complex.
 As we walked she explained the background to Arcosanti and the purpose of the different spaces.

 The complex has living quarters, communal areas and large gathering spaces.
 Apparently there is a group meeting for all inhabitants every morning in one of these spaces.
 They also have performances there by visiting groups, including a team of acrobats that comes by each year.
-The living quarters are not “homely”, but rather resembled student digs with roughcast concrete walls and very few home comforts.
+The living quarters are not “homely”.
+Rather, they reminded me of student digs with roughcast concrete walls and very few home comforts.